WatWowMap/Masterfile-Generator/README.md

 # Masterfile-Generator

-`yarn start` to generate the latest
+`npm start` to generate the latest

 This repo is now primarily a static repo for known working masterfiles for a variety of community pogo projects.